Ione Belarra

-Ione Belarra Urteaga (born 25 September 1987) is a Spanish politician and psychologist from Podemos who served as Minister of Social Rights and 2030 Agenda from 2021 to 2023.
+Ione Belarra Urteaga (born 25 September 1987) is a Spanish politician from the party Podemos who served as Minister of Social Rights and 2030 Agenda from 2021 to 2023.
 She has been her party's leader since June 2021.

 She is a member of the State Citizen Council of Podemos.
 She was first elected to the Congress of Deputies in the 2015 election, representing the constituency of Navarre, and switched to the Madrid constituency in 2023.

 Early life and education

 Born in Pamplona, Navarre, Belarra graduated in psychology in 2012 from the Autonomous University of Madrid, where she was a classmate of Irene Montero.
 She earned a master's degree in education; she and Montero left their doctoral programmes because of their political careers.

 She has worked in research on issues related to education, migratory experiences, and human rights.
 During those years she has served as an activist and volunteer in various organizations, such as SOS Racismo and the Spanish Red Cross, and in platforms and campaigns for the closure of the Centers for the Internment of Foreigners (CIEs), as well as in various mobilizations in defense of the human rights of people in situations of special vulnerability.

 One of Belarra's earliest activist campaigns was against immigrant detention centres.